DemISee1/DemISee1.github.io/README.md

       theme: [ChosenTheme]
       ```

-    - GitHub Pages supports a number of [themes](https://pages.github.com/themes/).
-    - Note if you do not include the description field the repository description you may have optionally chosen to set in step 1.
+    - Note if you do not include the description field the repository description you could have optionally chosen to set in step 1 will be used as your resume description.

 6. Your resume should be hosted.